About Makoto Harris Takao

 I welcome graduate students with interests broadly in the following areas of research:

-- Historical and contemporary approaches to Japanese musics
+- Historical and contemporary Japanese musics

-- Pop music in East Asia
+- Pop music and popular musics in/of East Asia

 - Ludomusicology (particularly through Japanese game studies)